+The primary analysis of the primary endpoint will include only those endpoints accepted by the ERC.
+However, sensitivity analyses will be performed: 1) including all systemic antibacterial treatments other than trial medication regardless of reason and indication; and 2) including only ERC-adjudicated clinically indicated systemic antibacterial treatment prescribed specifically for CAP (rather than any respiratory tract infection).

-The primary analysis of the primary endpoint will include all reasons for additional antibacterial treatment.
-However, sensitivity analyses will be performed excluding reasons (e.g. non-tolerability of IMP) that are unlikely to be related to resolution/prevention of relapse of lower respiratory illness.
-Another subgroup analysis will consider the severity of CAP at presentation (for example, based on radiological and surrogate biomarker data; details to be defined in the Analysis Plan), and repeat the main efficacy analysis limited to participants at the higher end of the severity spectrum.
-This is to provide reassurance that an overall null effect (if observed) is not due to "contamination" of the study population by children with mild disease of viral aetiology.
+A subgroup analysis will consider the severity of CAP at presentation and repeat the main efficacy analysis limited to participants at the higher end of the severity spectrum.
+This is to provide reassurance that an overall null effect (if observed) is not due to a dilution effect arising from the inclusion of children with mild disease of viral aetiology.